Stevolas/stevolas.github.io/src/site/notes/Character's/PC's/Hayn Underfoot.md

 Hayn was born alongside twin [[Eran Underfoot \|Eran]] in the town of Vindor.
 Despite similar environments, Eran would grow up to become a well respected, small time merchant in Vindor.
 Dissimilarly, Hayn grew up a peddler of illegal goods, a pickpocket, and a thief.
 Eventually, at behest of a lord of Vindor, he alongside a few others formed a party to attend to an issue effecting the region.
 Eventually, this party would form into the adventuring party [[Factions/Bad Company\|Bad Company]].

 #### Highlights
-- God of Thieves, Mask, provided a job to retrieve an artifact called The Globe.
+- The God of Thieves, [[Character's/NPC's/Gods/Mask\|Mask]], provided a job to retrieve an artifact called The Globe.
-- Hayn was chosen by the Matron of Ravens, providing him a touch of magic.
+- Hayn was chosen by the [[Matron of Ravens\|Matron of Ravens]], providing him a touch of magic.